 How do you explain a lack of statistical significance?

-What goes into making a highlight video?
+What makes a good highlight video?

 How does design validation differ from design verification?

-Do you need to conduct a test prior to filing for an Investigational Device Exemption?
+Do you need to conduct a test prior to filing for an investigational device exemption?

 Can a clinical trial supplant summative usability testing?